 The Society minimizes credit risk associated with cash by periodically evaluating the credit quality of its primary financial institutions.
 The balance at times may exceed federally insured limits.
-Balances exceeded federally insured limits by \$3,305,168 and \$5,308,376 for the years ending December 31, 2022, and 2021, respectively.
+Balances exceeded federally insured limits by \$1,000,343 and \$2,298,985 for the years ending December 31, 2023, and 2022, respectively.
 The Society has not experienced any losses in such accounts and management believes the Society is not exposed to any significant credit risk related to cash.

 Accounts receivable represent amounts of which the Society has an unconditional right to receive.
 The receivables are stated at the amount management expects to be collected from the outstanding balance.
-The Society considers accounts receivables to be fully collectible; accordingly, no allowance for doubtful accounts is considered necessary.
-If amounts become uncollectible, they will be charged to operations when that determination is made.
+The Society considers accounts receivables to be fully collectible; accordingly, no allowance for credit losses is considered necessary.